mmonty1960/PQS/README.md

 The software offers several methods (#0, #1,...,#5) for correcting hemispherical reflectance spectra of particles for the presence of the transparent window used to confine particles in a box.

-The different methods are obtained by the general optical model of the window-particles system under specific hypothesis
+The different methods are obtained by the general optical model of the window-particles system under specific hypothesis.
+Please refer to the SolarPACES guidelines for more information

 QUICK USER GUIDE: